sprblm/devs-guide-to/content/posts/imakefoss-twitter-takeover.md

 +++
-title = "Imakefoss twitter take over" date = "2021-12-01"
+title = "Imakefoss Twitter takeover" date = "2021-12-01"
-author = "Eriol Fox"
+author = "Kelsey Smith"
 cover = "imakefoss.png"
-description = "Imakefoss twitter take over for USABLE resource 'Usertesting can be fun: An FAQ"
+description = "Imakefoss twitter take over for USABLE resource 'Usertesting can be fun: An FAQ for small open source teams"
 +++

 From December 6th to 10th 2021, Kelsey, Eriol, and Hex took over the [IMakeFOSS Twitter account](https://twitter.com/imakefoss) to share the first USABLE resource ["User testing can be fun"](https://usable.itch.io/user-testing-can-be-fun-a-guide-for-oss-developers-and-tool-teams-on-how-to-user).